falberthen/EcommerceDDD/README.md

 <br/><br/>

 ### Application
 The Application layer orchestrates the interactions between the external world (API/SPA) and domain.
-It does not contain business rules or knowledge.
-It does not have state reflecting the business situation, but it can have state that reflects the progress of a task for the user or the program.
+It does not define domain logic nor have state reflecting the business situation, but it can have state that reflects the progress of a task for the user or the program.
 Since the project is based on CQRS/EventSourcing architecture, there are Commands, CommandHandlers, Queries, QueryHandlers, EventHandlers and some primary validation.
 <br/><br/>

 ### Infrastructure
 The Infrastructure layer takes care of the application's infrastructure and issues not related to the business itself.
-It is responsible for Database (ORM) creation, Domain Repository implementation, Identity authentication and User Claims, JWT Authentication, Tooling for processing and publishing messages and, Inversion of Control and all and everything we need to support the other layers.
+It is responsible for Database (ORM) creation, Domain Repository implementation, Identity authentication and User Claims, JWT Authentication, Tooling for processing and publishing messages, Inversion of Control and, everything we need to support the upper layers.
 <br/><br/>

 ### Presentation